nuxt/nuxt/examples/async-data/README.md

 `data` is called every time before loading the component (*only if attached to a route*).
 It can be called from the server-side or before navigating to the corresponding route.

 The `data` method receives the context as the first argument, you can use it to fetch some data and return the component data.
-To make the data method asynchronous, Nuxt.js offers you 2 ways, choose the one you're the most familiar with:
+To make the data method asynchronous, Nuxt.js offers you different ways, choose the one you're the most familiar with:

 1. returning a `Promise`, Nuxt.js will wait for the promise to be resolved before rendering the Component
+2. Using the async/await ES7 feature
-2. Define a second argument which is a callback method to be called like this: `callback(err, data)`
+3. Define a second argument which is a callback method to be called like this: `callback(err, data)`

 Example with returning a `Promise`:
 ```js